opensearch-project/documentation-website/_automating-workflows/api/get-workflow-status.md

 # Get a workflow status

-[Provisioning a workflow]({{site.url}}{{site.baseurl}}/automating-workflows/api/provision-workflow/) may take time, particularly when associated with OpenSearch indexing operations.
-The Get Workflow State API permits monitoring the status of provisioning deployment until it is complete.
+[Provisioning a workflow]({{site.url}}{{site.baseurl}}/automating-workflows/api/provision-workflow/) may take a significant amount of time, particularly when the action is associated with OpenSearch indexing operations.
+The Get Workflow State API permits monitoring of the provisioning deployment status until it is complete.

 ## Path and HTTP methods